 Alcohol is a substance that many people can use responsibly.
 For example, some are able to consume a glass of wine with dinner, while others can have a cocktail or two at a post-work happy hour.
 Others, however, are unable to control their drinking due to the disease of addiction.

-According to the National Council on Alcoholism and Drug Dependence (NCADD), approximately 17.6 million adults in the United States struggle with alcohol abuse or dependence.
-In other words, 1 in every 12 adults experiences this disease.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), approximately 14.1 million adults in the United States struggle with alcohol abuse or dependence.
+In other words, 1 in every 15 adults experiences this disease.

 Abusing alcohol in any capacity can be extremely dangerous for one’s health, especially if he or she abuses a lot of in for a long time.
 It is not uncommon to hear people discuss how long they drank for, as a huge portion of both current users and recovering users often have a handful of years, if not decades, of drinking under their belts.
 When this is the case, severe consequences can develop, including, but not limited to, the following: